 - Electromagnetic Level Sensor

-It is widely used in vessel, container, water tank, fuel tank bin, etc for water level check.
+It is widely used in vessels, containers, water tanks, fuel tank bins, etc for water level checks.

 13. Position Sensor

-Basically, position sensor available in the different types.
+Basically, position sensors are available in different types.

 - Optical Position Sensor